MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 > - For remote clustered SQL instance, Database Engine must be on the cluster and SSRS must be on a separate computer (which can be the DPM server or any other computer).
 > - In both local or remote SQL server scenario following components must be installed on the DPM server.<br>
      - [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) is no longer installed with SQL Server; you must install equivalent version of SSMS separately.<br>
-     - For SQL Server 2019, along with SSMS you should also install [SQLCMD](/sql/tools/sqlcmd-utility), [Windows Installer 4.5](https://support.microsoft.com/topic/windows-installer-4-5-is-available-bf06be18-3e0a-d5eb-4549-b482f67e1c46) and [Microsoft ODBC Driver 17 for SQL Server](https://www.microsoft.com/download/details.aspx?id=56567) on the DPM server separately.
+     - For SQL Server 2019, along with SSMS you should also install [SQLCMD](/sql/tools/sqlcmd-utility), [Visual C++ 2017 Redistributable](https://docs.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170) and [Microsoft ODBC Driver 17 for SQL Server](https://www.microsoft.com/download/details.aspx?id=56567) on the DPM server separately.